 As FIRESCOPE products are developed, they are to be submitted to the next higher organizational level group for review and approval.
+All products submitted shall be preceded or accompanied by a brief White Paper that uses the approved FIRESCOPE White Paper template.
 After review, the materials should be either: